We have the perfect guide for dining outside in the warmer weather at some of our favorite restaurants.

 Also located in Lincoln Center, Midgley’s Public House is one of Stockton’s most beloved and well-known eateries with a patio, made famous by its owner, respected restaurateur and reality TV star, chef Michael Midgley.
 And if you looking for an eatery that allows you to bring your pup to the patio, Midgley's is your place!

 Specializing in small plates, meals to share, and general deliciousness, menu offerings are thoughtfully prepared and made with quality proteins like lobster, rack of lamb and a 48-ounce tomahawk ribeye you can swing around like a hammer.
-You can even order a whole hog if you’ve got 10 friends to share it with.

 Another Great Blog from Our Expert TeamSend An Email